adospinoiu/CSS_Lighting-Animations-and-More/README.md

 #7 Did not get to program today.
 Had to go to work early.

 #8 Had emergency today and yesterday.
 Did not get to program either day.

+#9 Going on vacation.
+Might not make alot of progress over the next few days.